KosSinus8246/stage_TQG_2025/README.md

 Here's a set of codes that are solving an eigenvalue Thermal-QG and QG problem : A.X = c.B.X.
 This kind of problem is directly derived from the linear theory of TQG and QG PV conservation : you can have a look on it in the pdf called "TQG notes" in this repository

-The version 2 is the actual version of TQG solve 1D TARANIS (@uthor : Dimitri Moreau)
+The version 2 is the actual version of TQG solve 1D TARANIS

-The version 3 is the actual version of TQG solve 2D JULIE (@uthor : Dimitri Moreau)
+The version 3 is the actual version of TQG solve 2D JULIE

-The f90 version is coded by analogy to TQG solve python (@uthor : Dimitri Moreau) (need to be debuged for the moment -- lapack issues)
+The f90 version is coded by analogy to TQG solve python (need to be debuged for the moment -- lapack issues)

 The bis in the name means that the script solves QG and TQG cases.